Getting started as a UX intern

 01. Read

-Whether it is User Experience or gardening, if you are interested on something you better not to be ignorant.
+Whether it is User Experience or gardening, if you are interested in something you better not be ignorant.

 “In the age of information, ignorance is a choice.” -Donny Miller

-With internet you have access to almost any kind of information, so all you need to know, is at your finger tips.
-So on what exactly you should read on ? you can simply start from searching “What is User Experience?” then you will realize that there are a lot of people who are already in the game and also helping the beginners.
+With the Internet you have access to almost any kind of information, so all you need to know, is at your fingertips.
+So what exactly you should read? you can simply start by searching “What is User Experience?” and then you will realize that there are a lot of people who are already in the game and also helping beginners.

-Starting from that, you can search and find out about the related job roles, pay scale and all the background information because “Look before you leap”and in order to look, you need to know where to look and have to have the facts.
-Depending on the country you are living in, sometimes you might not find all the information relating to job market on the internet, in that case you will have to ask from someone who’s already in the game.
+Starting from that, you can search and find out about the related job roles, pay scale, and all the background information because “Look before you leap” and to look, you need to know where to look and have to have the facts.
+Depending on the country you are living in, sometimes you might not find all the information relating to the job market on the internet, in that case, you will have to ask someone who’s already in the industry.
 I will come to that point later.

 So once you know the background information relating to building up a career in UX, you can decide whether to jump in or not.
-If you still choose to jump in, then you can even decide which role you want to take in UX because there are different hats that you can wear: Examples: User researcher, UX designer, UX engineer and etc. However, in Sri Lanka we rarely can find people wearing exact one hat in this case.
-Most of them wear multiple hats; meaning they are having multiple skills, multiple responsibilities.
+If you still choose to jump in, then you can even decide which role you want to take in UX because there are different hats that you can wear: For example: User researcher, UX designer, UX engineer, etc. However, in Sri Lanka, we rarely can find people wearing exactly one hat in this case.
+Most of them wear multiple hats; meaning they have multiple skills and multiple responsibilities.
 So better be prepared for a wider scope.
 It will also help you to stay ahead of the game.

-Read about the skills that you need to acquire in order to become a UX engineer, all of them might not be needed to become an intern but if you are planning long term, you better list them down and analyze what you have already got, what you have not.
+Read about the skills that you need to acquire to become a UX engineer, all of them might not be needed to become an intern but if you are planning long term, you better list them down and analyze what you have already got, and what you have not.
 Moving forward then you can tick your checklist while acquiring those skills.
-I literally had this done and pasted on the wall in front of my work space so it was working as a reminder for me and kind of fulfilling to see the to-do list getting smaller.
+I had this done and pasted on the wall in front of my workspace so it was working as a reminder for me and kind of fulfilling to see the to-do list getting smaller.

-Now you know what are the skills that it takes and you are having a to-do list too.
-There should be something which drives all those skills, the theoretical knowledge of UX, the concepts .
-To gain the theoretical knowledge you can follow an online course, subscribe to a UX newsletter, follow some UX blogs, read UX related books or you can even register for a degree/any kind of course relating to UX depending on your need and how much time you have in your hands.
+Now you know what skills it takes and you have a to-do list too.
+There should be something that drives all those skills, the theoretical knowledge of UX, the concepts.
+To gain theoretical knowledge you can follow an online course, subscribe to a UX newsletter, follow some UX blogs, read UX-related books or you can even register for a degree/any kind of course relating to UX depending on your need and how much time you have in your hands.
 In my case, I had a separate module for UX within my degree program where the lectures were conducted by an experienced lead UX engineer, giving us beginners a good start.

 References :